chrisalexander/blog/_posts/2012-02-08-its-not-paths-fault-its-apples.md

 ---
 layout: post
-heading: 'It's not Paths fault.
-It's Apples.'
+heading: 'Its not Paths fault.
+Its Apples.'
 categories: apple
 ---